Why French Bulldogs

 Usually when you see Frenchies with litters that big, they are *usually* from Frenchies with Imported bloodlines or maybe some that have been potentially mixed with Bullys, as many Bully breeders are now into Frenchies and Bullys already have Frenchies in them since Bullys are a mixture of multiple bully breeds.
 Imported Frenchies can be bigger ... many reach 40 pounds or more (though the breeders won't tell you this).
 This is why most times when you see these huge litters they are from NON-STANDARD AKC FRENCHIES.
 AKC Standard French Bulldog litters are for the most part pretty small.

 Expect to pay an *average* of 4000 for an AKC Registered *Born In the USA* French Bulldog AKC Champion Sired Puppy companion.
-If you'd like an AKC Frenchie Puppy from actual AKC Champion bloodlines usually 3500 to 5500 is what I see...
+If you'd like an AKC Frenchie Puppy from actual AKC Champion bloodlines usually 4000 to 6000 are the prices I've seen these days....
 Male or Female, Show or Pet, Limited or Full Registration, Certain Circumstances, Restrictions or clauses ALL play a factor on the final price.
 SINGLE PUPPIES from a ONE puppy litter will cost more.
 Same costs are involved whether 1 puppy is born or 7, swme testibg, cseciton, etc. After the single puppy is weaned more time is invested in that 1 puppy vs a multiple puppy litter (believe it or not) because they have no littermates, we become their littermates.
 I feel the way a breeder handles the Adoption matters also.
 You cannot compare a breeder who cuts you off, hardly sends pics, just wants to make *a sale* the same as a breeder who dedicates hours with the families.
 Sending updates, tons of info, pics and videos, etc...
 Trust me, it takes up a lot of time when you do it the right way.
 Not a sales pitch, just facts.